Skip to main content

 Man'oushe

-Beloved Lebanese street food consisting of a flatbread topped with za'atar (herb and sesame blend), cheese, or minced meat, then baked in a brick oven.
+A staple of Lebanese street food: flatbread topped with za'atar (a herb and sesame blend), cheese, or minced meat, then baked in a brick oven.

 Allergens: